Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

   	            }
     }

-<p> We also need to make sure that the "style" and "onEachFeature" functions get applied to our geojson layer.
+<p> It is important to ensure that the "style" and "onEachFeature" functions get applied to our geojson layer.
 This can be added using some brackets in the L.GeoJSON.AJAX layer. </p>

         // Provide the geoJSON layer
         const geojsonLayer = new L.GeoJSON.AJAX(geojsonurl, {